knetikmedia/knetikcloud-dart-client/README.md

 var grantType = grantType_example; // String | Grant type
 var clientId = clientId_example; // String | The id of the client
 var clientSecret = clientSecret_example; // String | The secret key of the client.
 Used only with a grant_type of client_credentials var username = username_example; // String | The username of the client.
 Used only with a grant_type of password var password = password_example; // String | The password of the client.
-Used only with a grant_type of password
+Used only with a grant_type of password var token = token_example; // String | The 3rd party authentication token.
+Used only with a grant_type of facebook, google, etc (social plugins) var refreshToken = refreshToken_example; // String | The refresh token obtained during prior authentication.
+Used only with a grant_type of refresh_token

 try {
-    var result = api_instance.getOAuthToken(grantType, clientId, clientSecret, username, password);
+    var result = api_instance.getOAuthToken(grantType, clientId, clientSecret, username, password, token, refreshToken);
     print(result);
 } catch (e) {
     print("Exception when calling AccessTokenApi->getOAuthToken: $e\n");